 “Painting is the grandchild of nature.
 It is related to God.”

 Both nature and God were highly influential during the years Rembrandt created art, and they continue to influence art and artists to this day

 Other artists have described their subjects.
 Of course, it would be difficult to take what they say literally:

 If we were to take this quote literally, we would have to infer that Pollock is a series of paint splatters, and we know this is not the case.

 “I never paint dreams or nightmares.
 I paint my own reality.”

 And based on this quote by Frida, Kahlo, we would imagine her to be something much more macabre.

 “A work of art which did not begin in emotion is not art.”

-By using the term “art“, Cézanne broadens the topic beyond just painting, although he was a very famous painter.
+Cézanne describes emotion as a necessary element involved in the creation of art.
+By using the term “art,”, Cézanne broadens the topic beyond just painting, although he was a very famous painter.
 Instead, he includes all forms of creative genius.
-If they all draw from the same well, it must be a deep water made of intense feelings, as light and dark as the end results.
+If they all draw from the same well, it must be deep water made of intense feelings, as light and dark as the end results.